How Midsize Law Firms Scale with Technology in 2025

 Predictive dashboards can even flag bottlenecks before they occur.

+LegalOps teams are using Matter Intelligence Platforms to forecast revenue and allocate resources efficiently.
 Firms that treat their data as a business asset — not an afterthought — grow faster and make better strategic decisions.

 5. Security and Compliance as a Differentiator